Aces-Electronics/ae-smart-shunt/README.md

 # Features
 - **High-Precision Monitoring**: Measures battery voltage, current, and power, and calculates state-of-charge (SOC).
-- **Intuitive Current Reading**: By default, current is displayed as a positive value when the battery is charging and a negative value when discharging.
-This can be toggled via the CLI.
+- **Intuitive Current Reading**: Current is displayed as a positive value when the battery is charging and a negative value when discharging.
 - **Persistent State**: Remembers battery capacity and calibration settings across power cycles.
 - **ESP-NOW Broadcasting**: Transmits battery data wirelessly to other ESP devices.
 - **Heartbeat LED**: A blinking LED provides a visual indication that the device is running.